rfsp-dns/Hson/README.md

 ### Break down into end to end tests

 The test was executed using a 256Kb JSON file and convert all the content for each storage type.
-I executed this test to see if my own text storage will be take less storage from the hard drive.
+I executed this test to see if my own text storage will take less storage from the hard drive.

 ## Deployment